kimlk24/kimlk24.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Luke Kim"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.
+Luke prides himself on his diverse skill set.
+His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and CAD software.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
 * Vanderbilt University
-  * PhD Biomedical Engineering
+  * BE Mechanical Engineering May 2024

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Luke can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
+Luke has experience with the following additive manufacturing technologies:

 * Fused Filament Fabrication (FFF)
 * Stereolithography (SLA)